Join a Division Committee!

 Promote and encourage student and emerging professional involvement and engagement

-The Students & Emerging Professionals standing Subcommittee is led by an appointed Chair.
+Our new Students & Emerging Professionals Subcommittee is led by an appointed Chair.
 At the direction of the subcommittee chair, members promote and encourage student and emerging professional involvement and engagement in the Division and propose, manage, facilitate, and promote the Division’s student and emerging professional member programming and resources.

 Ad Hoc Committees

-Every two years, the Division’s Vice Chair convenes and Chair's an FAICP Nominating Committee to facilitate WPD's award winning FAICP nominations program.
+Every two years, the Division Vice Chair convenes and chairs the FAICP Nominating Committee to facilitate WPD's award-winning FAICP nominations program.
 FAICP nominations are notoriously complex and time-consuming for nominees.
 Our program and application toolkit smooths the way and provides candidates with hands-on mentorship and a collaborative environment for giving and receiving feedback.
 FAICP experience is not required to volunteer.
 This opportunity is also very useful for anyone planning their own FAICP nomination in the next few years!

 Busiest period: April- August in nomination years.